Vincentvanleeuwen/frontend-data/README.md

 My expectations for this research question are that it's going to be a lot harder to find a parking spot.
 Especially if you need to charge your car.
 For a more detailed overview, check [Research Questions](https://github.com/Vincentvanleeuwen/functional-programming/wiki/The-Research-of-the-Data)

-In this project I'm also visualizing the eye color and favorite color of CMD students in a list.
-By placing two buttons on the index.html I'm allowing the user to switch between the two data sets.
-All the colors are translated to boxes with the hexcode in it.
-You can find the code in the directory "CMDSurvey".
-The Data can't be shared due to privacy reasons, so I have excluded this data set from the project.
-Therefore I've put a live preview at the bottom of this readme so you can still see the result.

 ## Which Features?

 ### Volkskrant